SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/druva.md

 ## Set up collection

-To set up [Cloud to Cloud Integration Druva Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/druva-source/) for the Druva App, follow the instructions provided.
+To set up [Cloud-to-Cloud Integration Druva Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/druva-source/) for the Druva App, follow the instructions provided.
 These instructions will guide you through the process of creating a source using the Druva Source category, which you will need to use when installing the app.
 By following these steps, you can ensure that your Druva App is properly integrated and configured to collect and analyze your Druva data.

 ## Installing the Druva App​